feddersmichael/Swarm_Learning_Installation/Swarm_Learning_Installation_2_1_0.md

 ## Download SLM-UI

+>The github page follows the process from a purchased software point of view which is not relevant for us.
+For comparison you can find it [here](https://github.com/HewlettPackard/swarm-learning/blob/master/docs/Install/Installing_HPE_Swarm_Learning_Management_UI(SLM-UI).md).

 Now we can retrieve Swarm Learning from the HPE Software Center.

 1. We access the [HPE Software page](https://myenterpriselicense.hpe.com/cwp-ui/software) and search for *Swarm Learning*. ![Swarm Learning Search](images/Screenshot%20from%202023-11-21%2012-53-02.png) Here we need to select the option *Get License*.